• Get Inspired

 You don’t need grand gestures to feel connected.
 You need proximity.
 A wave from the woman opposite watering her plants.
 A dog barking in a front garden.
 The opening of shutters in the morning.
 A chat with your neighbour returning from a trip to the bakery.

-You not only watch life happen from your window, you experience it through proximity and connection, but because it’s there.
-Real and uncurated.
+You not only watch life happen from your window, you experience it through connection, but because it’s there.
+Real and un-curated.
 The rhythms of daily life unfolding in slow, familiar loops.

 There is a recurring theme about “community” in abstract terms.
 But in the village centre, it’s not abstract.
 And sometimes five steps away when you realise you’ve forgotten the salt.